ging/fiware-pep-proxy/doc/admin_guide.md

 The auth_request directive in the `location /` block specifies the location for checking a token and permissions.
 Proxying to a backend-app happens only if the auth_request response is successful (HTTP status 2xx).
-The proxy_pass directive is a url of a backend-app.
+The proxy_pass directive is a URL of a backend-app.

 To call a PEP Proxy, the various values of a request are defined in the `/_check_oauth2_token` block.
-The proxy_pass directive is a url of a PEP Proxy.
+The proxy_pass directive is a URL of a PEP Proxy.

 Update the values of the two proxy_pass directives to suit your system environment.